 291 Astronaut in red atmospheric suit from behind, progressing away from us in an octagonally shaped chamber.
 (1:12:07)

-This shot of the astronaut in the octagon chamber is very similar to shot 289 only we now have only one individual in a black an white chamber.
+This shot of the astronaut in the octagon chamber is very similar to shot 289 only we now have one individual in a black an white chamber.

 What happens if we compare these two shots with shot 230?